eserdem/QuickDemoProject/README.md

 * For percentage visualization on CPU Utilization tab, a delegate approach is used.
 In this small custom delegate code, data is simply processed and a rectangule shape is accordingly modified to achieve this numeric presentation.

+# Testing

+Due to its learning-oriented culture, this project yet unfortunately doesn't utilize any sort of test for acceptance.
+Due to relatively good seperation of function domains in this project, tests can be introduced easily and each and every class can be tested independently.

+As a small hint, Linux command stress can be used to emulate CPU loads to check if CPU Utilization function is working correctly.
+Command can be installed and used as shown below:

+    sudo apt-get install stress
+    stress --cpu 4 --timeout 10  // Emulate stress on 4 cores for 10 Seconds

 # Known Issues
 Below are the known issues of the application
+* For CPU Core Information TableViews, a fixed width had to be used due to a bug in QT: QtQuick TableView resizeColumnsToContents doesn't work when columns are added dynamically.
+Details: https://bugreports.qt.io/browse/QTBUG-58594
 * Due to a known isssue in QT, usage of TableView component causes the "QML Item: Binding loop detected for property 'width'" message although there is no such dependency loop in width usage in the application.
 Details: https://bugreports.qt.io/browse/QTBUG-50605